Some test text!

 This example illustrates how to create various PDF patterns and shadings.

-This sample illustrates how to use PDF/A add-on to validate existing PDF documents for PDF/A compliance as well as to convert generic PDF documents to PDF/A format.
+This sample illustrates how to validate existing PDF documents for PDF/A compliance as well as to convert generic PDF documents to PDF/A format.

 This sample shows how to create and use PDFDC (i.e. a PDF Device Context).
 Windows developers can use standard GDI or GDI+ API-s to write on PDFDC and to generate PDF documents based on their existing drawing functions.
 PDFDC can also be used to implement file conversion from any printable file format to PDF.